deepbsd/monsters-rolodex/README.md

 # Monsters Rolodex

-Fun little app that fetches a list of users from typicode.com, grabs a random image from robohash.org, and creates a little rolodex type card with a "monster's" name and email.
+Fun little app that fetches a list of users from typicode.com, grabs a random monster image from robohash.org, and creates a little rolodex type card with a "monster's" name and email.

 I've worked on larger react apps, but it's been a little while and this looked fun.